DarkFlare69/SXCheatTool/README.md

 # SX Cheat Tool
-This is a program I made to allow people ot make SX OS cheat codes easier.
+This is a program I made to allow people to make SX OS cheat codes easier.
 This does not require prior knowledge of the codetypes.

-This will construct a code line by line for you given the proper inputs and will follow the required code structure for SX OS and Atmosphere.
+This will construct a code line-by-line for you given the proper inputs and will follow the required code structure for SX OS and Atmosphere.

 # Download
 Download the latest version here: https://github.com/DarkFlare69/SXCheatTool/raw/master/Release/SXCheatTool.exe